Site Allocations Plan Preparation and Examination

-The Council will be publishing a schedule of main modifications to the Site Allocations Plan for a six week consultation period between the 21 February and the 4 April 2018.
+The Council published a schedule of main modifications to the Site Allocations Plan for a six week consultation period between the 21 February and the 4 April 2018.

 Further information on the Schedule of Modifications and the consultation Site Allocations Examination.

 April 2017 - Submission

 The Council submitted the Site Allocations Plan Proposed Submission Draft to the Planning Inspectorate for an independent examination into the soundness of the Plan to be undertaken.
 Details of the examination process, including the submission and background evidence documents can be found at the Site Allocations Examination page.

 Background and previous consultation stages

 The Site Allocations Plan was prepared to support the delivery of the housing targets for Milton Keynes, which the 2013 Core Strategy established should be 1,750 homes per year on average.
 A significant portion of housing will be delivered through the strategic allocations in the Local Plan and Core Strategy.
 However, by identifying a range of smaller sites the Site Allocations Plan will provide a ‘top-up’ and ensure that the Council has enough land allocated to demonstrate a five year supply of deliverable housing sites for the immediate future.

 Proposed Submission Draft Consultation

 The Council consulted on the Proposed Submission Draft Site Allocations Plan for an 8-week period from Wednesday 26 October to Wednesday 21 December 2016.
 All representations received within this period were submitted to the Secretary of State alongside the Site Allocations Plan documents to be considered during the examination.
 At this stage of the plan-making process the consultation only invited feedback on whether the plan could be considered ‘sound’ and whether it complies with the legal requirements set out in planning legislation.

 All representations received during this consultation are now publicly available at the Council's Consultation Portal and via the Site Allocations Plan Examination background documents